jayantasamaddar/quick-reference/aws/ec2/README.md

   - **[Enable Hibernation for an Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/enabling-hibernation.html)**
   - **[Configure an AMI to support Hibernation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/hibernation-enabled-AMI.html)**

+- An instance can **NOT** be more than `60 days`.

 - When you hibernate your instance, it enters the `stopping` state, and then the `stopped` state.

+- Instance started from a `hibernate-stop` state boots up faster than when an instance is started from a `stopped` state with no hibernation enabled.
+This is because the contents of the instance memory that was saved to the EBS volume prior to hibernate-stop will be written back to memory and speed up boot.

 - When you `start` your instance from a hibernated state: